Will You Soon Have To Pay Sales Tax On Every Online Purchase?

 Countering that argument is Andrew Pincus, who represents eBay and small business sellers that operate on eBay platforms.
 He calls the idea of leveling the sales tax playing field a "business killer."

-"The reality is that these small businesses are just going to go out of business, because they can't absorb the costs," he maintained.
+"The reality is that these [online] small businesses are just going to go out of business, because they can't absorb the costs," he maintained.

-In short, his argument goes, given the fact that there are roughly 12,000 tax-collecting state and local jurisdictions in the country, small and medium-sized businesses will simply not be able to afford to set up the systems needed to calculate sales taxes.
+In short, his argument goes, given the fact that there are roughly 12,000 tax-collecting state and local jurisdictions in the country, small and medium-sized online businesses will simply not be able to afford to set up the systems needed to calculate sales taxes.

 Peters, however, counters that "the idea that this is too complicated is absolutely laughable to me because businesses are doing it today."